About this sector

 Air pollution is also intrinsically linked to climate breakdown.
 Many drivers of poor air quality are sources of greenhouse gas emissions, such as pollutants caused by the burning of fossil fuels.

 Mayors understand that public health, the climate crisis and urban air quality are interlinked issues.
 That is why their efforts to clean the air we breathe, reduce greenhouse emissions and improve the wellbeing of city residents go hand-in-hand.

 Through C40’s Air Quality Programme, we provide cities with technical assistance, collaboration opportunities, and the tools required to implement and scale up solutions that improve air quality and reduce emissions.

 Some examples of high-impact air quality measures include:

-- Implementing policies and programmes to reduce local air pollution sources, such as residential, transport, or industrial emissions
+- Implementing policies and programmes to reduce local air pollution emission sources from the residential, transport, or industrial sectors, such as:

-- Developing and implementing a plan to meet World Health Organization (WHO) Air Quality Guidelines
+- Developing and implementing climate action plans that support cities to meet World Health Organization Air Quality Guidelines.